autowarefoundation/autoware-documentation/docs/installation/index.md

 ## Target platforms

-Autoware targets the platforms listed below.
-It may change in future versions of Autoware.
+Autoware officially supports the platforms listed below.

-The Autoware Foundation provides no support on other platforms than those listed below.
+Support for additional platforms may be introduced in future releases.

 ### Architecture